|Message from Hugh Vincent

 I enjoy the process of taking a photo.
 You gain more enjoyment from the lighting and surroundings when you try to take good photos.
 I also get a buzz when other people enjoy my photos.

 I take most of my photos as a bi-product of some other activity - travel, family, bush walking and local outings.
-Due to security concerns, I don't load family portraits onto public web-sites.
+Due to security concerns, I am cautious about loading family portraits onto public web-sites.
 I have added sport and wildflower photography to my interests.
 I usually have limited time to take each photo and usually work with sub-optimal lighting.
-However, I also try to take more artistic photos for photographic club competitions.

 I found that completing photography courses and taking part in Photographic club activities helped to improve my results.